 The Committee also considers the nature of the public service activity, the organization’s history, and its viability when deciding how to allocate the funds available.

 Would you like to apply?

 - Read through the policies in our Program Description

 - Submit your application by mail or email by December 1

 - Don’t forget to re-apply each year—awards are not automatically renewed

-- BU Law has been providing financial support to alumni working in public interest law for 20 years
+- BU Law has been providing financial support to alumni working in public interest law for almost 25 years

 - BU Law LRAP is available to JD graduates employed in law-related positions in government, except for temporary judicial clerkships, and non-profit organizations providing legal services